clongbing/Credit-Card-Fraud/README.md

 (Default parameters are used)

 Each of them were fitted with data first without any sampling method.
-Note that this is a wrong approach as it would result in a high accuracy just by predicting all transactions to be Non-Fradulent.
-For the purposes of comparison, this shall be called the 'baseline' models.
+Note that this is not an ideal approach as it would result in a high accuracy just by predicting all transactions to be Non-Fradulent.
+For the purposes of comparison, these shall be called the 'baseline' models.

 Next, the datasets are split into train-test sets.
 Undersampling and oversampling methods are then applied to the training sets.